JermellB/restagraph/docs/REST_API.md

 # The Raw API (resources)

 This is where you perform most CRUD operations on resources in the database.
 It´s called "raw" because it doesn´t have any domain-specific logic, like you find in the `files` API (described in the next section).
+It's expected to serve the majority of your interactions with a Restagraph system.

+This API operates on resources, and on the relationships between them.
+You can create and delete resources, fetch their current state, and update their attributes, and you can create and delete relationships between them.
+Which attributes are applicable to a given resource depends on its type, which is defined in the schema.
+Likewise, the schema determines what relationships can be created between any two resource-types.

 HTTP return codes are used according to RFC7231, and the Content-type header is set according to whether text or JSON is being returned.
 As a rule, JSON will be returned on success, and plain text for anything else.
 The one salient exception is when deleting a resource or relationship, where the MIME-type is "text/plain" and the return code is `NO CONTENT`.